Qihoo360/huststore/README.md

 In addtion, `huststore` implements a distributed message queue by integrating a special `HA` module, features including message Push Stream, and message Publish-SubScribe, these features can be used as replacements of the corresponding features in rabbitmq and gearman.

 ## Features ##
-`huststore` has two core components, `hustdb` and `HA`. `hustdb` uses `fastdb`,  a database engine developed by our own, in the fundamental architecture. `HA` is implemented as a `nginx` module.
+`huststore` has two core components, `hustdb` and `HA`. `hustdb` is a database engine developed by our own, in the fundamental architecture. `HA` is implemented as a `nginx` module.
 It is well-known that `nginx` is a industry-proven high quality code base, thus by inheriting it `huststore` gains the below advantages:

 * High Throughput
-`hustdb` uses [libevhtp](https://github.com/ellzey/libevhtp), a open source network library, as the inner network communication system, by incorporating it with `fastdb` storage engine, `hustdb` achieves a extremely high performance, the benchmark shows that `QPS` hits **100 thousand** and even more.
+`hustdb` uses [libevhtp](https://github.com/ellzey/libevhtp), a open source network library, as the inner network communication system, by incorporating it with high-performance storage engine, `hustdb` achieves a extremely high performance, the benchmark shows that `QPS` hits **100 thousand** and even more.

 * High Concurrency
 Please refer to concurrency report of `nginx` for more details.